Frequently Asked Questions

 Q: What does my child get for the registration fee?
 Why is football and cheer so expensive?

-CHEER DIVISION – All needed cheer equipment, uniforms and supplies
+- CHEER – All needed cheer equipment, uniforms and supplies

-COACH DIVISION – 1st Aide & CPR classes, clinics & trainings
+- COACH – 1st Aide & CPR classes, clinics & trainings

-REFEREE & EMT – Payment to referees and EMT per all home games
+- REFEREE & EMT – Payment to referees and EMT for all home games

-TROPHIES – Given to each participant at end of season
+- TROPHIES – Given to each non-competitive division participant at end of season

 Q. Does Poway Pop Warner Advertise?